-- Health & safety - what are the risks?
+- What about health and safety?
+What are the risks?
 Do you need a health check?
 Do you need any vaccinations or precautionary medications?

-- Travelling buddies - are you travelling alone or with someone?
+- What about travelling buddies?
+Are you travelling alone or with someone?
 Do you need to find a travel partner?

 Here are some handy travel-themed links that can help out with the questions you'll inevitably find yourself asking when you start planning your trip.